-Almost ever since men first realized that electric power could be produced from the streams and rivers of our country, the imagination of Oklahoma builders has been attracted to the waters of the Grand River as a source of power.
+Almost ever since men first realized that electric power could be produced from the streams and rivers of our country, the imagination of Oklahoma builders has been attracted to the waters of the Grand River.
 The stream’s constant flow, its descending slope from the confluence of the Spring and the Neosho Rivers to the Arkansas, and the many suitable dam sites along its course have kept this possibility alive through the years.

 Forty years ago, in January 1907, C.S.
 Avery and others obtained a charter from the United States District Court in Indian Territory for the forming of a corporation to develop hydroelectric power on the Grand River.
 However, this corporation did not make any engineering investigations or perform any of the preliminaries of such development.
 In October 1913, the Grand River Power and Electric Company was incorporated with a capital stock of $5,000.
 This was a company fostered by Henry C. Holderman and certain interests connected with the K.O. & G. Railroad.
 In 1914, bonds were issued and preliminary surveys were started.
 The first World War intervened to stop the work.
 In 1934 the charter of this company was canceled by the Oklahoma Tax Commission for nonpayment of the license fee.